Coral Eclipse Betting 2021

 You can expect to see the Coral Eclipse odds in the ante-post sections of most of the leading bookmakers all-year-round.

-However, the Coral Eclipse betting odds tend to hot-up after that season’s Epsom Derby has been run (early June).
+However, the Coral Eclipse betting odds tend to hot-up after that season’s Epsom Derby has been run (early June) and also after the Royal Ascot Meeting each year, which is always held around the second/third week of June.

 The Coral Eclipse runners can be aged 3 years-old or older, so this race does lend itself to attracting past Coral Eclipse winners.
 Having said that, the last Coral Eclipse winner to successfully defend his title the following season was Halling (1995 and 1996).